SkyWalker-341/chall_/Rise of Ultron/planing.md

 - **Task:** Combine passwords from specific levels (e.g., Level 2 and Level 6).
 - **Hashing:** Concatenate the passwords, hash them using a specific algorithm (e.g., SHA-256), and use the hash as the password for the Watcher account.

-## Notes

-- Ensure each `.pcap` file is realistic and matches the described protocol.
-- Provide subtle hints for each level to guide participants while maintaining difficulty.
-- Emphasize analysis skills using Wireshark, Scapy, and other networking tools.